Homogenization of parabolic problems with dynamical boundary conditions of reactive-diffusive type in perforated media: A priori estimates

-\begin{remark} It is worth remaking that if we consider a nonlinear term $f(u_\varepsilon)$ in the first equation in (\ref{PDE}) which satisfies the same assumption than $g$, we obtain Theorem \ref{Main} with a additional term $\displaystyle{|Y^*|\over |Y|}f(u)$ in the first equation in (\ref{limit_problem}). \end{remark}
+\begin{remark} It is worth remaking that if we consider a nonlinear term $f(u_\varepsilon)$ in the first equation in (\ref{PDE}) which satisfies the same assumptions as $g$, we obtain Theorem \ref{Main} with an additional term $\displaystyle{|Y^*|\over |Y|}f(u)$ in the first equation in (\ref{limit_problem}). \end{remark}